Towards Verifiable Text Generation with Evolving Memory and Self-Reflection: Experiment

 \paragraph{Open-domain QA} requires leveraging external knowledge for answering questions.
 We choose the NQ dataset \cite{kwiatkowski2019natural} and the WebQ dataset \cite{berant2013semantic} for evaluation.

-Following the methodology of \citet{yu2022generate} and \citet{sun2023allies}, LLMs are prompted to generate the final answer, which is then compared with the reference answer using answer-level exact match (EM), and token-level F1.
+Following the methodology of \citet{yu2022generate} and \citet{sun2023allies}, LLMs are prompted to generate the final answer, which is then compared with the reference answer using answer-level Exact Match (EM).

-\paragraph{Verifiability Evaluation} To evaluate the citation quality of responses, we employ the approach of \citet{gao2023enabling}, focusing on calculating \textit{Citation Recall}, \textit{Citation Precision}, and the combined \textit{Citation F1} score. \textit{Citation Recall} examines whether the output is fully supported by the cited documents, while \textit{Citation Precision} assesses the redundancy of the citations included.
+\paragraph{Verifiability Evaluation.} To evaluate the citation quality of responses, we employ the approach of \citet{gao2023enabling}, focusing on calculating \textit{ALCE.Citation Recall}, \textit{ALCE.Citation Precision}, and the combined \textit{ALCE.Citation F1} score. \textit{ALCE.Citation Recall} examines whether the output is fully supported by the cited documents, while \textit{ALCE.Citation Precision} assesses the redundancy of the citations included.
+Additionally, to further improve the robustness of the evaluation, we incorporate the use of LLM as the citation evaluator.
+Specifically, The Qwen-Max is given a sentence and all the passages that the sentence cited and is asked to judge whether the passages fully support the sentence, which is used as the signal to compute \textit{LLM.Citation Recall} and \textit{LLM.Citation Precision}.

 For more details on dataset statistics and evaluation details, please refer to \cref{ap:setting}.